Lytol/gnome-cascade-windows/README.md

 - Always uses the current workspace
 - Only uses the primary monitor workspaces
+- Default keyboard shortcut is `Super-c`

 TODO
 ----

 - Better icon for the menu bar
-- Allow use of a global hotkey